Transformation: Achieving the impossible?

 Behaviour and personal motivations

 So what is at the heart of the transformation of our energy, housing, transport and food systems that is so difficult to change?
-Its us.
+Simple: it's us.

 Industry (defined quite broadly) has scope to radically reduce its footprint on the planet.
 It can move our energy systems away from fossil fuel to renewables, it can insulate and innovate around energy use in the home, it can electrify almost every mode of transport (manned aviation being the only one that has yet to find a zero carbon technology solution) and it can sort out the logistics and supply chain problems that cause huge wastage in the food system.
 Each of these solutions should save industry money or create new opportunities for economic growth around investments in infrastructure and technology.
 These solutions should be unlocked through normal economic and market ‘rules’ given enough time.